alex-taxiera/PianoMan/README.md

 		[initialize a grid to plot various songs, then call get_range to determine how big the grid should be.
 Once the grid is made, call initialize_clusters to have a base to work with.
 Then call initialize_data, this will place the data that we have collected.
 Finally, sort by calling assign_values ]

 Thank you for following our work.
-We look forward to servicing you in the future-nya :3